mtymek/MtMail/README.md

 * rendering templates with layouts
 * plugins for various common tasks: from setting default headers to generating plaintext version of HTML message
 * plugin support via dedicated plugin managers
+* plugin for integrate image in email (EmbeddingImages)
+* new service to add attachments to your email

 Installation
 ------------